Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This question enables the manager to tell their story, which most people love to do.
 And, if you are passionate about having a similar career path, you might get a window into the steps you could take and how they will help you be successful.

-## What have been some of your biggest challenges during your career?
-How did you, or do you, deal with them?
+## What Have Been Some of Your Biggest Challenges during Your Career?
+How Did You, or Do You, Deal with Them?

 ### Who to Ask:
 Manager